Texas Success Initiative

 Note: Students must supply the TAKS essay score to the ASU Admissions Office as this score is not included on all high school transcripts.

-STAAR end of course (EOC) with a minimum score of Level 2 on the English III shall be exempt from the TSI Assessment required for both reading and writing, and a minimum score of Level 2 on the Algebra II EOC shall be exempt from the TSI Assessment required for the mathematics section.
+STAAR end of course (EOC) with a minimum score of Level 2 (2000) on the English III Reading and English III Writing shall be exempt from the TSI Assessment for reading and/or writing, and a minimum score of Level 2 (4000) on the Algebra II EOC shall be exempt from the TSI Assessment required for the mathematics section.

 Transferred from a private or independent institution or an accredited out-of-state institution and has satisfactorily completed college-level coursework as determined by ASU